 Food and beverages

 Staying hydrated when you travel is important.
+It will help you combat jet lag and get better rest on your flight.

 And if a flight attendant offers you water during your flight, take it.